kaajjaak/Standaard-Article-Extractor/README.md

 If you have suggestions for improving this tool, please open an issue or submit a pull request.
 All contributions are welcome!

+## Disclaimer

+This tool is designed for educational and research purposes only.
+It is not intended to be used for any illegal activities.
+Bypassing paywalls or unauthorized access to copyrighted content is against the terms of service for many websites and may violate copyright laws in many jurisdictions.

+**Before using this tool, please ensure that you have a legitimate subscription or access rights to the content you intend to retrieve.**

+The author of this tool does not endorse or promote any illegal activities related to accessing content without proper authorization.
+The user is solely responsible for ensuring their usage of this tool complies with all local, state, federal, and international laws.

+By using this tool, you acknowledge the above and agree that the author is not liable for any misuse or potential legal issues you may encounter.
+Use at your own risk and always act responsibly.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.